dubhalley/Vactrol_Enclosure/README.md

 TUBE_1Led2LDR : The tube

-## In the picture folder you'll find the picture of the 3D printed vactrol enclosure
+## In the picture folder you'll find pictures of the 3D printed vactrol enclosure

 ### Flat head